Tag Archives: Daniel Bruhl

 Colonia (2015), Emma Watson

 The cult setting of Colonia, the latest movie starring Emma Watson and Daniel Brühl is one of the things that drew me to the film.
-It’s probably wise to add that my interest is much like the way that most people are curious about the mind of a serial killer, and definitely less like ‘let me join a sect and see’
+It’s probably wise to add that my interest in this movie is much like the way most people are curious about the minds of serial killers.
+And less like ‘let me join a sect and see

 As you watch this movie, you may experience feelings of gratitude.
-First because, you’re not trapped inside a cult and second, you’ve never had to join one that may be impossible to escape, so as to try and save your risk taking, ‘act now, think later’ could be smarter boyfriend.
+First because, you’re not trapped inside a cult.
+And second, you’ve never had to join one that may be impossible to escape, all so you can try to save your risk taking, ‘act now, think later’ boyfriend.

 G